Kong/kong/DEVELOPER.md

 ```

 Now try `ssh dev` on your host, you should be able to get into the guest directly

-## Linux Environment

-Once you have a Linux development environment (either virtual or bare metal), the build is done in four separate steps:

-1. Development dependencies and runtime libraries, include:
-   1. Prerequisite packages.
-Mostly compilers, tools and libraries needed to compile everything else.
-   2. OpenResty system, including Nginx, LuaJIT, PCRE, etc.
-2. Databases.
-Kong uses Postgres, Cassandra and Redis.
-We have a handy setup with docker-compose to keep each on its container.
-3. Kong itself.

 ### Dependencies (Binary release)